redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-2.rst

     element.inlinelist('stop');

-To enable the javascript just define the **bootstrapdropdownbuttontutorialblock.external_javascripts.cms** parameter in the **app_block.xml**:
+To enable the javascript just define the **bootstrapthumbnailtutorialblock.external_javascripts.cms** parameter in the **app_block.xml**:

 .. code-block:: xml